dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

   "_primary_term": 1
 }
 ```
-The create index screenshot is attached below.
+Create index by using Kibana UI to the Elasticsearch screenshot is attached below.
 ![Create elasticsearch index](/images/posts/similar-document-search-with-elasticsearch/insert.png#center)

-### Retrieve all the data form index
+### Retrieve all the data from index

 We have already inserted all 7 reviews in the `apple-review-index`.
 Let's retrieve all of them to confirm whether all the reviews are in the Elasticsearch index.